Vagrant, VM and Development

 development since you'll want to be able to go to your browser and visit

-localhost:8000 to view what your webpage looks like, instead of being
+to view what your webpage looks like, instead of being

 limited to running curl within your VM.